 The experience you give to your customers over the phone can make or break your business, no matter the size.
-Good customer experience, especially when delivered remotely – with the customer taking time out of their day to get in touch with your team – can be the difference between gaining, retaining, or losing them.
-This is why your telephone answering skills are paramount to your business success.
+Especially in remote communications, good customer service can be the difference between gaining or retaining customers, and losing them to your competitors.
+This is why excellent telephone answering skills are so important to business success.

-In a world where technology has changed the way we communicate and interact with one another, it’s easy to forget one of the most effective ways to reach out to others – the good old-fashioned telephone call.
+In a world where technology has given us so many different ways to communicate, it’s easy to forget that one of the most popular forms of customer communication is the good old-fashioned phone call.

-You don’t get a second chance to make a first impression, and some things only take seconds to ruin.
-To ensure you maximise this opportunity to have positive interactions with customers, we’ve put together a list of some of the most important points to remember when answering an incoming call:
+If you don’t have a plan in place, it can be easy to make a mistake – and you don’t get a second chance to make a first impression.
+To ensure you maximise the opportunity to have positive interactions with your customers, we’ve put together a list of some of the most important points to remember when answering an incoming call.

 1. Answer incoming calls promptly

 Customers who are eager to learn more about your business, ask a question or get a quote may feel frustrated if they have to wait a long time for their call to be answered.
 It can leave them feeling dismissed and undervalued – and they might just take their business elsewhere because of it.

 With that in mind, you should always aim to answer customer calls within three rings.
 Leave it any longer than this, and you risk giving off the impression that your customer service desk is unmanned or understaffed.